'General Hospital' Weekly Spoilers: Sonny's Feeling Optimistic, Nelle's On Top Of The World, And Maxie's Torn

 — General Hospital (@GeneralHospital) July 1, 2018

 Viewers will see Maxie feeling pulled in two different directions, explains Soap Central, and this may be related to some mixed emotions she has regarding Peter.
-She will confront Sam about the search for him, certain that Sam and Curtis are working on tracking him down.
+She will confront Sam about the search for Peter, certain that Sam and Curtis are working on tracking him down.
 General Hospital spoilers share that during their discussion, Sam will question Maxie on why she wants Peter found.

 There’s a father-and-son chat between Scott and Franco coming up during the week of July 2 and General Hospital spoilers note that Oscar and Kim will have an emotional chat together as well.
 Sam wraps up some loose ends from her past and it seems that Julian will be looking to expand.
 Kiki is going to be feeling relieved, to an extent, and Josslyn will do her best to fix a mess.